Skip to main content

 When I learn a score and approximate sale volume I record it in a spreadsheet.
 Once you have more than three numbers for a vertical you can actually draw a graph to predict volumes.

 Be aware that seasonal events can skew the ratings.
-On one of my own account sales doubled during black Friday 2021, but the index rank actually dropped by 5 positions because the whole industry saw a similar increase.
+One of my own accounts saw sales double during black Friday 2021, but the index rank actually dropped by 5 positions because the whole industry saw a similar (or better) increase.

 It is also handy to see whether an affiliate is only strong in one vertical, like telco, or if they sell products from hundreds of merchants, like a voucher or cashback site.